Real-time data monitoring

 Conducting the experiment

-The hypothesis to validate is that by using the S2CP platform, it is possible to reduce the number of thermal discomfort episodes of food processing personnel by 10%, and it is possible to generate alerts related to realtime information in less than 30 seconds since error detection.
+The hypothesis to validate states that using the S2CP platform reduces the number of thermal discomfort episodes experienced by food processing personnel by 10% and generates real-time alerts within less than 30 seconds from error detection.

 Variables such as temperature, humidity, power consumption and air quality were monitored through sensor nodes.
 A framework of performance and economic indicators is generated, and we analyze their changes and envisioned evolution after the Industry 4.0 paradigm adoption.